 *NOTE: The principles are intended to be guides.
 Local parameters may influence the thresholds above (in #8).

 Long-Term Facilities Master Plan

-- Introduction and Updates: This section provides the purpose and framework of the LTFMP and indicates the scheduled updates over next 8 school years.
+This section provides the purpose and framework of the LTFMP and indicates the scheduled updates over next eight school years.

-- Section 3: Demographics: This section analyzes population, immigration and live birth trends and their potential impact on enrolment trends.
+- Community Profile: This section analyzes population, residential development, immigration and live birth trends and their potential impact on enrolment trends.

-- Section 5: Enrolment Trends and Projections: This section summaries student yields and apportionment rates along with historical and projected elementary and secondary enrolment.
+- Enrolment & Capacity Trends: This section summarizes student yields and apportionment rates along with historical and projected elementary and secondary enrolment.

-- Section 7: Planning Areas: This section analyzes 14 elementary planning areas and 1 secondary planning area.
+- Planning Areas: This section analyzes elementary planning areas and secondary planning area.
 These planning areas allow for comprehensive and in-depth analysis of each area of the city.
-(Updated May 2016)

 - Facility Assessment: This section provides information regarding how facility assessment are completed and a description of the classifications used in facility assessment.
 This section also provides the facility assessment status of all HWDSB schools.
 This section provides information regarding what Facility Condition Index is and the status of all HWDSB schools.